powsybl/powsybl-optimizer/open-reac/README.md

 ### Non-linear optimization solver

 To run the model implemented in AMPL, you'll need a non-linear optimization solver.
-By default, the AMPL code is configured to run Knitro, which is a proprietary non-linear, but you are free to configure a different one.
+By default, the AMPL code is configured to run Knitro, which is a proprietary non-linear solver, but you are free to configure a different one.

 If you chose to run Knitro, you must have `knitroampl` in your path, after the installation